stewSquared/advent-of-code/src/main/scala/synacor/README.md

 - [?] use a state monad and transformer?
 - [X] ADT Algebraic data type for VM Ticks
 - [/] Emulate at higher level so we can explore/diff/inject VM states
+- [/] ability to rewind state
+- [X] ability to replay commands
+- [X] ability to set the 8th register
+- [ ] log running bytecode and PC locations between two states
+- [ ] disassemble bytecode into something readable => reverse engineering
+- [ ] functions indpendent from repl command for worksheet
+- [ ] ability to inspect state // or play with worksheet
+- [ ] diff two states?
 - [/] nice error types?